GSA/site-scanning-documentation/pages/candidate-scans.md

 * For the US Digital Registry:
   * Maybe some way to validate or authenticate offical government social media accounts?
   * Find new social media accounts that need to be added to the registry by looking at all links in the page.
+  * List of all hyperlinks on the page.
+  * List of all domains that have hyperlinks on the page.
   * A more radical idea - take over what it does by consuming social_media.json files.
 Relevant mainly if there's ever a future need to deprecate it's primary engine.
 * For search.gov:
   * Implement the search scan that Carter built for them internally.